ntppool/monitor/LLM_CODING_AGENT.md

 make test           # Run comprehensive test suite gofumpt -w          # Format Go code (required before commits)
 ```

+## Problem Analysis Framework

+When diagnosing issues, follow this systematic approach:

+1. **Understand the exact symptoms** - What specifically isn't working?
+When does it fail?
+2. **Trace the code flow** - Follow the execution path step by step
+3. **Identify state and caching** - Where is data stored, cached, or persisted?
+4. **Consider simple explanations first** - Connection pooling, timing issues, configuration
+5. **Verify assumptions** - Test each hypothesis before implementing solutions
+6. **Prefer targeted fixes** - Avoid complex architectural changes when simple solutions exist

+## Task Completion Criteria

+Before marking any coding task as complete:

+1. **Code compiles successfully** - Run `go build` on affected packages
+2. **Tests pass** - Run `go test ./...` (or package-specific tests)
+3. **Code is formatted** - Run `gofumpt -w` on changed files
+4. **Basic functionality verified** - Test the implemented feature works as expected
+5. **No compilation or runtime errors** - Verify the code actually works

+Never mark a task as completed if:
+- Tests are failing
+- Implementation is partial
+- Unresolved compilation errors exist
+- You couldn't verify the functionality works

+## Go Code Standards

+### Logging
+- Use `*slog.Logger` type for logger fields
+- Use contextual logging: `log.InfoContext(ctx, ...)` and `log.DebugContext(ctx, ...)`
+- Get logger from context: `log := logger.FromContext(ctx)`
+- Create loggers with: `logger.Setup().WithGroup("component-name")`

+### Error Handling
+- Always include context in error messages
+- Use structured logging for errors with relevant fields
+- Follow existing patterns for error wrapping and propagation

+### Imports and Organization
+- Follow existing import grouping patterns
+- Use consistent naming conventions for packages
+- Prefer explicit imports over dot imports

+### Testing
+- Use table-driven tests
+- Avoid `testify/assert` or similar tools
+- Use mocks only when necessary
+- Follow existing test patterns in the codebase

 ## Key Architecture Components